Mohammed-Refat-0/alx-higher_level_programming/0x07-python-test_driven_development/README.md

-readme
-This repo contains the tasks for python-test_driven_developmen project - which relate the concept of unittest in python
+This repo contains the tasks for python-test_driven_developmen project - which relate to the concepts of doctests and unittests in python